-After extensive testing and product development, the Hijikata brothers launched the Vermicular brand with their first product.
-The Musui-Kamado, a cast-iron pot with a companion induction cooker.
-The cooker took three years of product development and testing before the Dutch and induction cooker was finished.
+After extensive testing and product development, the Hijikata brothers launched the Vermicular brand with their first product: the Musui-Kamado, a cast iron pot with a companion induction cooker.
+The cooker took three years of product development and testing before the brothers were happy with the final design.

 Features of Vermicular Cast Iron Cookware

-Vermicular cast iron is made using a mix of iron and a small amount of 13 other metals to produce graphite cast iron.
+Vermicular cast iron contains a mix of iron and a small amount of 13 other metals to produce graphite cast iron.

 Graphite iron is more durable and can be machined thinner than standard cast iron.
 This results in lighter ironware.

 However, graphite iron is not easy to machine and requires a lot of technical expertise.
 This type of casting metal is uncommon for cast iron cookware, but it plays to the strengths of Japanese metal casting that date back thousands of years.